 Crop for Better Composition

 While you had to use a professional camera to print out images, you can probably print the ones you take from a smartphone with a 20-megapixel camera.
 It would be enough for an 18 x 12 inches photo in 300 dpi or larger with lesser dpi.
-This means you have plenty of working space to crop your images and make them even better.
+This means you have plenty of working space to crop your image and make it even better.

 Even though it would be good to get the composition just right before you press the button, sometimes you need to work on it after taking the picture.
 For that, you should use a cropping tool.